CrystalBallers/domo-to-snowflake-tools/README.md

    - Account identifier (format: `account_name.region.cloud_provider`)
    - Username and password with write permissions
    - Warehouse, database and destination schema

+2. **Role Configuration** (Optional but Recommended):
+   - Set `SNOWFLAKE_ROLE` to specify which role to assume when connecting
+   - This is especially important if your user has multiple roles or needs specific privileges
+   - Common roles: `ANALYST`, `DEVELOPER`, `SYSADMIN`, `ACCOUNTADMIN`
+   - Example: `SNOWFLAKE_ROLE=SYSADMIN`

+   **Note**: If you're getting "insufficient privileges" errors, make sure:
+   - Your role has the necessary permissions to create tables and schemas
+   - The role has access to the specified warehouse, database, and schema
+   - You're using a role with appropriate privileges for your use case

 ## 🎯 Usage